1. Purpose of policy

 f) ensures that assessment practices are reviewed as part of the formal program reviews conducted by the University (Program Review – Procedures).

-5.2 Executive Deans and Heads of School ensure that everyone involved in assessment of courses or programs within their School or Faculty are competent, have an appropriate level of knowledge and are aware of all relevant University policies, procedures and guidelines that pertain to assessment.
+5.2 Heads of School ensure that everyone involved in assessment of courses or programs within their School are competent, have an appropriate level of knowledge and are aware of all relevant University policies, procedures and guidelines that pertain to assessment.

 5.3 The University implements processes that ensure that assessment decisions are properly moderated, verified and ratified and that students are advised of the outcomes as quickly as possible and within reasonable timeframes.

 5.4 The University’s Learning and Teaching Committee periodically monitor and audit assessment practices to determine consistency and/or compliance with university policy and procedures.